Streamlight ProTac HL-X

 Lower 1/3 cowitness (1.70"–1.93") is the default for NVG builds.
 Provides excellent helmet clearance and natural head position.
 Avoid absolute cowitness unless you rarely use NVGs.

-Choose an optic that remains visible under NVGs—red dots and holographic sights both work well.
+Choose an optic that remains visible under NVGs: red dots and holographic sights both work well.
 This provides a backup if IR laser fails and simplifies training for new users.
 Avoid magnified optics for NVG use due to eye relief and reticle visibility issues.

 Duty users and serious NVG operators benefit from IR laser/illuminator devices for precision aiming and target ID.
 Budget users can skip this initially and add later if mission demands evolve.
+See our IR illuminator guide for detailed device comparisons and recommendations.
+For the helmet, mount, counterweight, and comms side of the NVG stack, see our best ballistic helmets and helmet setup guide.

 NVG shooting requires dedicated training to build proficiency.
 Zero both optic and IR laser, practice passive aiming, and maintain equipment.
 Most users should take formal instruction before relying on NVGs for defense.